ankitmaddyji/drag_and_drop/README.md

 5. Provide visual feedback during dragging (e.g., change the appearance of the dragged item).
 6. When an item is dropped into the second container, display a success message or update the UI in any appropriate way.
 7. Add a reset button to clear the second container and reset the first container to its original state.

+# How to Run
+1.Download the code and open extract the file in one folder 2.open the file index.html